-The discovery that Robin's new husband-to-be was of the peerage had almost killed her mother: she had swooned in the smithy in Gretna Green and had been diagnosed with a heart-attack.
+The discovery that Robin's new husbandto-be was of the peerage had almost killed her mother: she had swooned in the smithy in Gretna Green and had been diagnosed with a heart-attack.

-Pettigrew had brought her to York where his sister Madam Majorica let them a small place until Evelyn could get her hands on her own part of her husband's inheritance: as the Baron's wife she would have inherited some of his not entailed property, but that part of his testament had disappeared.
+Pettigrew had brought her to York where his sister Madam Majorica let them a small place until Evelyn could get her hands on her own part of her husband's inheritance.

 They had ordered Bertha to get out of Hillview Manor and take a coach to York.

 There had been a hidden note that told her to take everything of value out of the manor, but by the time Bertha got the message all kinds of people had already come into the house and ordered the servants to seal and hide everything of worth.